combust/mleap-docs/faq.md

 interface will stay the same and you will always be able to transform your leap frames with the `TensorflowTransformer`.

-## When Will Scikit-Learn Be Supported?

-Scikit-Learn support is currently in beta and we are working to support the following functionality in the initial release in early March:
-* Support for all scikit tranformers that have a corresponding Spark transformer
-* Provide both serialization and de-serialization of MLeap Bundles
-* Provide basic pandas support: Group-by aggregations, joins

 ## How Can I Contribute?

 * Contribute an Estimator/Transformer from Spark or your own custom transformer